 The technical staff of the Computer Crimes Unit reserves the right to select the most appropriate test method, including subcontracting, for the analysis of the evidence submitted.
 The basis for the selection of test methods will be to provide the most meaningful and probative results to the submitting agency.

-Questions related to available test methods and method selection should be directed to the New York State Police Forensic Investigation Center in Albany, NY.
-Phone number 518-457-1208.
+Questions related to available test methods and method selection should be directed to the New York State Police Forensic Investigation Center in Albany, NY, at: 518-457-1208.

 The Computer Crimes Unit is committed to maintaining the confidentiality of all case-related information received and/or developed during casework activities.
 The Computer Crimes Unit will not release confidential information to unauthorized third parties without the prior approval of the investigating agency, by official court order or subpoena.